Jeff Merrick | Attorney At Law

 - Defended assisted suicide law on behalf of terminally ill patients.
 Created trial court record from which to argue the challengers lacked standing

-Jeff Merrick has also represented individuals on matters involving employment law, motor vehicle collisions, medical malpractice, legal malpractice, product liability and other civil cases.
+Jeff Merrick and his team has also represented individuals on matters involving employment law, motor vehicle collisions, medical malpractice, legal malpractice, product liability and other civil cases.

 Work Experience, 1980s